kerbalwzy/lcdcanvas/README_en.md

 ## Features:

 - Supports bilingual switching between Chinese and English (weather descriptions will also follow the language switch)
-- Built-in virtual screen for simulating display content on the desktop, with no size limit and resolution following the theme
+- VirtualScreen, for simulating display content on the desktop, with no size limit and resolution following the theme
+- 2ndScreen #N, for directly recognizing the secondary display (eg. the second display connected through HDMI or DP interface) connected to the computer, with no size limit and resolution following the theme
 - Supports hot-switching of screens, themes, real-time adjustment of brightness, rotation angle, etc. after turning on the display, without the need to restart
 - Obtain weather information for any location through latitude and longitude, and supports setting your private API Key
 - Left-click the tray icon to open the main window, right-click to open the menu options